dimag-jfrog/priority-channels/README.md

 - Channel groups by highest priority first inside group and choose among groups by frequency ratio
 - Channel groups by frequency ratio inside group and choose among groups by highest priority first
 - Channel groups by frequency ratio inside group and choose among groups by frequency ratio
+- Channel groups by highest priority first inside group and choose among groups also by highest priority first
 - Graph of priority channels - any combinations of the above to multiple levels of hierarchy